Outdoor Furniture Cleaning & Care Tips

 Seat Cushion Fabric

 To clean fabric seat cushions, use a soft bristle brush to loosen dirt and grime, then follow it with soap and warm water to lift the stain.
 Allow the cushion to dry completely before use.
 Regardless of fabric, it’s best to bring cushions inside during inclement weather, especially during winter months.
 If space is limited, consider investing in furniture covers to provide protection from the elements.
+You can also store covers in outdoor storage boxes to protect them from the elements.

 Metal, Iron, and Aluminum